Dallinger/Dallinger/docs/source/recruitment.rst

         return class_(max_size=self.num_participants + 1)

 The ``create_network`` method is where the experiment :doc:`network
-<networks>` is created, usually passing it the number of users set in
+<networks>` is created, usually setting the initial number of users to
-``experiment.initial_recruitment_size``.
+the number defined in ``experiment.initial_recruitment_size``.
 Most experiments will have a specific network defined in their code, and call that network explicitly.
-In the case of GridUniverse, the experiment allows the use of any network defined by dallinger, which is passed in as a configuration parameter.
+In the case of GridUniverse, the experiment allows the use of any network defined by Dallinger, which is passed in as a configuration parameter.
 Regardless of the selected network class, it's called with ``max_size`` set to the number of participants configured, plus one.

 A simpler experiment might use something like this instead: